softchris/golang-book/05-misc/03-regex/README.md

    regexp.MatchString("PA*", "PA111")
    ```

 - `?`, also known as a greedy or optional quantifier.
-It looks backwards and makes it optional and takes it if it can.
+It looks backwards and makes it optional and takes it, if it can.
 Consider this case:

    ```text
    http